csiro/ccam-ccam/README.md

 ## Dependencies

-CCAM requires the following libraries

-NetCDF
-Message Passing Interface (MPI)
+CCAM requires the NetCDF and Message Passing Interface (MPI) libraries.
 Although CCAM is written in fortran, it links with the NetCDF C library.